Penpedairheol, Caerphilly: Facilities

 Penpedairheol has a community centre (situated near 'the square' as if heading towards Pengam) which is used for a number of events such as jazz band and is rented out for private events.
 This is seen by many as an unattractive building.
 There are two football fields; one situated at Dyffryn park, the other located in Old Cascade.

+The village also has its own football team called Cascade YC Football Club (or just Cascade YC FC for short), which used to be called the best team in they Rhymney Valley.

 Schools

 There is one local infant and primary school in the village, Glyn-Gaer Primary School, with a number of other schools close by providing good choice.

 Carnival

 There used to be an annual 'Cascade Carnival' held on the second Saturday of July which went on for around 10 years.
 This was cancelled in around 2012 allegedly due to trouble from locals in surrounding towns and villages drinking excessively at the event.
 The carnival used to turn out a great crowd and parades floated throughout the streets ending up at Dyffryn Playing Fields where there was a travelling funfair, stalls and a stage with events including a live band.